backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/ElasticBeanstalk DVA.md

 - You **can create multiple environments** (dev, test, prod, etc) **in one application version**.
 - If you want multiple application versions running at the same time then you have to create multiple applications.

+> [!note]+ In summary, an *application is a collection of components*, a *version is a specific release of code*, and an *environment is a deployed version of the code on a **set of resources**.
+> You can have multiple environments running at the same time in a single application in Amazon Elastic Beanstalk.

 ## Lifecycle policy
 - Elastic Beanstalk can store at most **1000** application versions
 - If you don't remove old versions, you won't be able to deploy anymore